 Is the Inov-8 BARE-XF 210 V3 for everyone?
 We wouldn't think so.
-It's great for workouts that doesn't involve a lot of moving around (e.g. running/jogging) and/or jumping around.
+It's great for workouts that don't involve a lot of moving around (e.g. running/jogging) and/or jumping around.
 If you aren't used to barefoot shoes, running or even just jogging might take some time to get used to.

 To our relief, despite their robust – rigid, even – look, the Ballistic Mid-Top Trainers are flexible and comfortable to wear for workouts.
 Goruck claims the updated design provides three times the support and stability in the three arches of the foot (the medial longitudinal arch, the lateral longitudinal arch and the anterior transverse arch).